aplteam/WinRegSimple/README.md

 ## Overview

-This class offers a limited range of methods useful to read, write and delete values from the Windows Registry without using .NET.
-It uses the [Windows Scripting Host](https://en.wikipedia.org/wiki/Windows_Script_Host).
+This class offers a limited range of methods useful to read, write and delete values and check a value for being available in the Windows Registry without using .NET.
+It uses the [Windows Script Host](https://en.wikipedia.org/wiki/Windows_Script_Host).
 Note that for safety reasons the Windows Script Host might not be available on your Windows box.
 If that is the case settle for `WinReg`.

 For an all-singing-all-dancing class see [WinReg](https://github.com/aplteam/WinReg) which is much more powerful.
 However, `WinReg` is a complex and large class.
 If `WinRegSimple` offers what you need stick with it.